BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 ## Contact:

 This shiny app is developed and maintained by Chadi A. El Farran, M.Sc., Ph.D.
-(ChadiA_ElFarran@dfci.harvard.edu), with significant contributions from Charles P. Couturier, MD, Ph.D., and Tyler E. Miller, MD, Ph.D.
+(Chadi.ElFarran@stjude.org), with significant contributions from Charles P. Couturier, MD, Ph.D., and Tyler E. Miller, MD, Ph.D.

 If you use this tool, please cite:

+Miller, T.E., El Farran, C.A., Couturier, C.P. et al. Programs, origins and immunomodulatory functions of myeloid cells in glioma.
+Nature (2025). https://doi.org/10.1038/s41586-025-08633-8